Our Hotels Events & Experiences Private Hire Read All About It The Cotswolds Festive Season

 Image

 Then I joined the team at the Jumeirah Hotel under Tom Kerridge, and after that, I moved to a restaurant called Blanchette, a French bistro, where I became Head Chef.
-I joined The Alfred Tennyson as Head Chef last year, and Alfie’s has been a brilliant opportunity to create something new upstairs.
+I joined The Alfred Tennyson as Head Chef last year, and Alf’s has been a brilliant opportunity to create something new upstairs.

 2. Was there a single dish that sparked the menu, or did it come together more organically?

 Stevie: No, there wasn’t one specific dish.
 I’d been thinking about the menu for quite a while, but I’m quite a free spirit to be honest.
 I went on holiday in January and my brain’s always ticking, thinking of new dishes.
 I just jot things down as they come.
-A lot of the Alfie’s menu was quite off the cuff, really
+A lot of the Alf’s menu was quite off the cuff, really

 Image